Key takeaways

 Payout terms

-State the money rules plainly: the minimum payout threshold, the payout schedule, the currency and how FX is handled, the holding period before payout, and any tax forms required before the first payment.
-Ambiguity here generates the most support tickets, so make it unmistakable.
+State the money rules plainly: the minimum payout threshold, the schedule, the currency and how FX is handled, the holding period before payout, and any tax forms required before the first payment.
+Ambiguity here spawns the most support tickets, so make it unmistakable.

 Reversals and termination

-Reserve the right to reverse commissions on fraudulent, refunded, or invalid conversions, and to terminate partners who break the rules.
-Define what happens to a pending balance on termination for cause.
+Reserve the right to reverse commissions on fraudulent, refunded, or invalid conversions, and to cut partners who break the rules.
+Spell out what happens to a pending balance on termination for cause.
 These clauses are your protection when something goes wrong.

 What disclosure and compliance clauses should you add?

-Require affiliates to disclose their relationship with you, because most jurisdictions legally obligate promoters to tell consumers when a link is paid.
-A clear disclosure clause protects both sides: it keeps your partners compliant with advertising regulations and protects your brand from the fallout of deceptive promotion.
+Require affiliates to disclose their relationship with you — most jurisdictions legally obligate promoters to tell consumers when a link is paid.
+A clear disclosure clause protects both sides: it keeps your partners compliant with advertising regulations and shields your brand from the fallout of deceptive promotion.

-- Mandate clear, conspicuous disclosure of the affiliate relationship wherever partners promote you.
+- Mandate clear, conspicuous disclosure of the affiliate relationship everywhere partners promote you.

-- Require partners to keep claims accurate and consistent with your approved messaging.
+- Require partners to keep claims accurate and in line with your approved messaging.

-- Set rules for how your brand assets, name, and trademarks may be used.
+- Set rules for how your brand assets, name, and trademarks can be used.

-- State which jurisdiction's law governs the agreement and how changes to the terms are communicated.
+- Name the jurisdiction whose law governs the agreement, and how you'll communicate changes to the terms.

 The best terms read like a fair contract, not a trap.
 Clear, mutual rules attract serious partners and quietly repel the ones looking to game you.

-While requirements vary by jurisdiction, you should always have written terms — they define the commercial relationship, set enforceable rules, and protect you in disputes.
+Requirements vary by jurisdiction, but you should always have written terms — they define the commercial relationship, set enforceable rules, and protect you in disputes.
 Many regions also require affiliates to disclose their relationship to consumers, which your terms should mandate.
 Have a lawyer review your final document.

 Most programs do.
-Letting affiliates bid on your trademark in paid search means paying commission on traffic that was already searching for you.
+Let affiliates bid on your trademark in paid search and you're paying commission on traffic that was already searching for you.
 State the rule clearly in your terms and enforce it with monitoring.

 Yes, if your terms allow it.
-You should reserve the right to reverse commissions on refunded, cancelled, duplicate, or fraudulent conversions.
-This is why commissions clear a holding window and pass an approval step before payout.
+Reserve the right to reverse commissions on refunded, cancelled, duplicate, or fraudulent conversions.
+It's why commissions clear a holding window and pass an approval step before payout.